 Veganuary: 3 satisfying recipes to see you through

-Veganuary is almost over – if you’ve got this far, well done!
-We know it can be easy to get stuck in a rut when changing your diet, relying on the same few recipes, meal after meal.
-Luckily, we’ve teamed up with Xochi Balfour of The Naturalista to bring you some delicious, filling, plant-based meals to see you through the last few days of Veganuary – and beyond:
+Taking part in Veganuary?
+Good for you.
+Struggling over new recipe ideas?
+We get it.
+It can be easy to get stuck in a rut when changing your diet, relying on the same few recipes, meal after meal.
+Luckily, we’ve teamed up with Xochi Balfour of The Naturalista to bring you some delicious, filling, plant-based meals to see you through Veganuary and beyond:

 Buckwheat noodle bowl with roasted butternut and beetroot